There are essentially two types of land trusts:

-- Conservation trusts, which acquire and protect open space and agricultural land; and
+- Conservation Trusts, which protect open space and agricultural land; and

 - Community Land Trusts, which tend to focus more on housing and community development.

-Missoula and the surrounding areas have a number of conservation trusts to protect open space and agricultural land, but the North Missoula Community Development Corporation is the only Missoula-area Community Land Trust – it specifically exists to create and maintain permanently affordable housing in Missoula.
+While Missoula and the surrounding areas have a number of conservation trusts to protect open space and agricultural land, the North-Missoula Community Development Corporation is the only Community Land Trust (CLT), that develops and maintains permanently affordable housing in Missoula.
 There are many benefits to having a Community Land Trust in a community.
 These include: